• Art magazine

 Product added to your cart.

-The tree as a symbol in art – What meaning lies behind the traditional motif?
+The tree as a symbol in art – what meaning lies behind this traditional motif?

 Joachim Rodriguez y Romero